codequest-eu/terraform-modules/redirect/README.md

     Additional tags to add to each resource that supports them

+* `target` (`string`, required)

+    Target URI to which all the requests will be redirected

 ## Outputs

 * `bucket_arn`

-    ARN of the created assets S3 bucket
+    ARN of the created redirection S3 bucket

 * `bucket_name`

-    Name of the created assets S3 bucket
+    Name of the created redirection S3 bucket

 * `distribution_arn`

-    ARN of the created assets CloudFront distribution
+    ARN of the created redirection CloudFront distribution

 * `distribution_domain`

-    Domain of the created assets CloudFront distribution, eg. d604721fxaaqy9.cloudfront.net.
+    Domain of the created redirection CloudFront distribution, eg. d604721fxaaqy9.cloudfront.net.

 * `distribution_id`

-    ID of the created assets CloudFront distribution
+    ID of the created redirection CloudFront distribution

 * `distribution_url`

-    URL of the created assets CloudFront distribution, eg. https://d604721fxaaqy9.cloudfront.net.
+    URL of the created redirection CloudFront distribution, eg. https://d604721fxaaqy9.cloudfront.net.

 * `distribution_zone_id`